Value distribution of q-differences of meromorphic functions in several complex variables: Introduction

-Recently, in order to consider the growth of entire or meromorphic solutions of complex difference equations, the difference analogues of the second main theorem for meromorphic functions or maps were established.
-In 2006, Halburd and Korhonen \cite{halburd-korhonen-1} obtained a difference analogue of the second main theorem for meromorphic functions in the complex plane.
-Wong, Law and Wong \cite{wong-law-wong-1}, and Halburd, Korhonen and Tohge~\cite{halburd-korhonen-tohge-1} obtained, independently, a difference analogue of the second main theorem for holomorphic curves into complex projective spaces intersecting with hyperplanes in general position.
-Recently, Korhonen, Li and Tohge~\cite{korhonen-li-tohge} considered the second main theorem for the case of slowly moving periodic hyperplanes.
+In recent years, in order to consider the growth of entire or meromorphic solutions of complex difference equations, the difference analogues of the second main theorem for meromorphic functions and maps were established.
+In 2006, Halburd and the second author \cite{halburd-korhonen-1} obtained a difference analogue of the second main theorem for meromorphic functions in the complex plane.
+Halburd, the second author and Tohge~\cite{halburd-korhonen-tohge-1}, and Wong, Law and Wong \cite{wong-law-wong-1} obtained, independently, a difference analogue of the second main theorem for holomorphic curves into complex projective spaces intersecting with hyperplanes in general position.
+Recently, the second main theorem for the case of slowly moving periodic hyperplanes and slowly moving periodic hypersurfaces were obtained by the second author, Li and Tohge~\cite{korhonen-li-tohge}, and the first author and Nie \cite{cao-nie}, respectively.
+A tropical variant of the Cartan second main theorem for differences was recently found in \cite{korhonen-tohge}.
+The proofs of all these versions of the difference second main theorem rely on a difference analogue of logarithmic derivative lemma, which was originally discovered in two independent studies by Halburd and the second author \cite{halburd-korhonen-1}, and Chiang and Feng \cite{chiang-feng}, respectively.
+This lemma has also been one of the key tools in the study of meromorphic solutions of difference equations (see, e. g., \cite{chen-book} and references therein).

+The main purpose of this paper is to establish several key results in the value distribution theory of $q$-differences in several complex variables, and then apply this theory into the study of entire or meromorphic solutions of linear partial $q$-difference equations.
+Note that there is a difficulty (mentioned in \cite{cao}) to obtain $q$-difference analogue of the logarithmic derivative lemma for meromorphic functions in several complex variables if adopting the method due to Biancofiore and W. Stoll \cite{biancofiore-stoll}.
+In this paper, combining another method due to Stoll \cite{stoll} and Fujimoto \cite{fujimoto-7} with the known method of the present authors \cite{korhonen-2012, cao-korhonen, cao-xu}, we firstly give a $q$-difference analogue of the logarithmic derivative lemma for meromorphic functions with zero order in several complex variables